brunoamaral/ai-hed-website/content/post/251104-FOI/index.md

 ###  **Pilot Courses at FOI**

-At FOI, four Pilot Course Units were selected to represent diverse perspectives on technology, management, and communication in business contexts:
+At FOI, four Pilot Course Units were selected to represent diverse perspectives on technology, management, and communication in business contexts.

+Each course is being piloted by the following teachers:

 * **Digital Transformation** —  [Martina Tomicic Furjan](https://www.linkedin.com/in/martina-tomicic-furjan-8a003b1/), [Ana Kutnjak](https://www.linkedin.com/in/ana-kutnjak-500340218/), [Larisa Hrustek](https://www.linkedin.com/in/larisa-hrustek-b93618170/)